About the Program

 Arrival & Orientation

-Volunteers fly into Wellington International Airport and take a short 10 min taxi ride to the offices of our local team.
-An orientation session, lasting around one hour, is provided before transferring to the volunteer accommodation, either in Wellington or at a regional placement location.
+Volunteers fly into Wellington International Airport and take a short 10 min taxi ride to the Volunteer House.

 - Arrival Day: FRIDAY, prior to 11am